 What knowledge you will need:

-What will happen: You will create a Linux system on USB-drive-A. Then you will place all the tools you need to create a paper wallet on USB-drive-B. Then you will disconnect your computer from the network.
+What will happen: You will create a Linux system on USB-drive-A. Then you will disconnect your computer from the network.
 Then you will start your computer from USB-drive-A into Linux.
-And then finally you will use the tools to create a paper wallet.
+And then finally you will create a paper wallet.

-Now unplug USB-drive-B, remove all network cables from your computer.
+Now unplug USB-drive-A, physically remove all network cables from your computer.

 Restart the computer from USB-drive-A.